Nursing License Defense During COVID-19

 The COVID-19 pandemic has posed one of the greatest safety threats to nurses in the recent history of the profession.
 A nationwide shortage of PPE, conflicting advice and treatment guidelines that leave nurses vulnerable and exposed to unnecessary risk, and a public distrust of healthcare professionals has put nurses in a dangerous place.

 However, the risks don’t stop once nurses leave their facility.
 A massive surge of cases in hospitals throughout the country has also left nurses vulnerable to nursing board complaints that could cost their licenses.
 What are your rights during the COVID-19 pandemic, and how do you assert them?
-Learn more now, and if you are facing allegations, contact Forshier Law at 612-236-5261 to talk about your legal options.
+Learn more now, and if you are facing allegations, contact Forshier Law to talk about your legal options.

 Complaints Against You